-In the January 1, 2019 actuarial valuation, the entry age normal method, over a level percent of pay was used.
-The single discount rate changed from 3.78% effective January 1, 2019 to 2.74% effective January 1, 2020 based on the Bond Buyer Weekly 20-Bond GO Index.
+In the January 1, 2021 actuarial valuation, the entry age normal method, over a level percent of pay was used.
+The single discount rate changed from 2.74% effective January 1, 2020 to 2.12% effective January 1, 2021 based on a 20-year high-quality tax-exempt municipal bond index as of the measurement date.
 The salary scale is 3.50%.
-Adjusted RPH-2014, fully generational using scale MP-2014 was used for mortality rates.
-In order to estimate the change in the cost of healthcare, the actuaries initial healthcare cost trend rate used is 6.80%, while the ultimate healthcare cost trend rate is 4.80%.
+Adjusted RPH-2014, fully generational using scale MP-2014 was used for mortality rates adjusted using scale MP-2014, and projected forward with scale MP-2021.
+In order to estimate the change in the cost of healthcare, the actuaries initial healthcare cost trend rate used is 7.0%, while the ultimate healthcare cost trend rate is 3.94%.